Concurrent Composition for Differentially Private Continual Mechanisms: Continual Mechanisms

 To formulate the general definition of DP for CMs, we introduce two IPMs: an identifier $\I$ and a verifier $\V$.
 As described earlier, an identifier receives a secret bit $b$ as its initial state and maps messages of the form $(m_0, m_1)$ to $m_b$.
 To avoid defining a new family of adversaries for each problem or model, we introduce \emph{verifiers}.

 Let $\cM$ be a CM and $\I$ be an identifier for $\cM$.
 A verifier $\V$ with a \emph{verification function} $f$, denoted by $\V[f]$, stands between an adversary $\cA$ and the interactive mechanism $\I\circstar\cM$.
 Upon receiving a message from $\cA$, $\V[f]$ applies $f$ to verify whether the sequence of pairs sent by the adversary up to that point satisfies a set of properties.
 Comparing the sequences formed by the first and second elements of the pairs, $f$ can be used to encode a neighboring property.
-If the pair sequence satisfies the properties, $\V[f]$ forwards $\cA$'s message to $\I\circstar\cM$; otherwise, it halts the communication.
+If the sequences satisfy the property, $\V[f]$ forwards $\cA$'s message to $\I\circstar\cM$; otherwise, it halts the communication.
 The formal definitions of identifiers, verification functions, and verifiers are given below.

 \begin{definition}[Identifier $\I$] An \emph{identifier} $\I$ is an IPM with state space $S_\I$ and initial state space $S_\I^\init=\zo$. $\I$ stands between two IMs, referred to as the left and right mechanisms.
 While there is no restriction on the format of messages received from the right mechanism, $\I$ only accepts messages of the form $(m_0, m_1)$ from its left mechanism.
 Upon receiving a message $(m_0, m_1)$ from the left mechanism, an instance of $\I$ with an initial state $b\in\zo$ forwards $m_b$ to the right mechanism.
 Upon receiving a message from the right mechanism, $\I(b)$ forwards the message unchanged to the left mechanism. \end{definition}